Idriss975/Portfolio/src/assets/static/markdown/aboutMySelf.english.md

 <br/>

-## I'm a developper who has been building computer programs, softwares and websites for companies and as personal projects.
+## I'm a developper who has been building softwares and websites for companies or as a personal project.

 <!--
 <br />